Ichmed/Thousndoor/World/Dreams/Dreamscapes/The Nested House.md

-The nested House is an exact replica of the real world with two main differences: It is not possible to be outside of a building and those buildings seem to posses additional rooms, hallways and doors that are not there in reality.
-These doors need not obey the laws of euclidic space and may lead to impossible places.
+The nested House is an exact replica of the real world with two main differences:
+1. It is not possible to be outside of a building.
+2. Those buildings seem to posses additional rooms, hallways and doors that are not there in reality.
+These doors need not obey the laws of euclidean geometry and may lead to impossible places.
 While it is impossible to leave a building to the outside, there might be doors or hallways leading to other, real, buildings.

 ## Stability